 Many fuchsias are half hardy (tender) types, used as bedding in pots or borders for summer and autumn displays.
 Bush types have an upright habit that makes them useful for pots and borders while others have a trailing habit, perfect for hanging baskets or spilling over the edge of a pot.
 Half hardy fuchsias are killed by frost so need to be brought indoors over winter, or treated as annuals and discarded at the end of the season.

 Hardy and tender fuchsias can also be bought or trained as standards.
 They’re best grown in containers as whatever the type, they need winter protection.

 Where to plant fuchsias

-Fuchsias are often trained as standards.
+Many fuchsias grow extremely well in pots.
+Fuchsias with a trailing habit are ideal for growing in hanging baskets or containers, and bush types can be trained as standards.
 You can buy ready-grown plants, or, if you’re patient, try it yourself – it can take a number of years.
 Remove the lower side shoots in spring and support the plant with a cane.
 If growing standard fuchsias in containers they’re often better with no underplanting as they’ll soon fill the pot.

 In this clip from Gardeners’ World, Monty Don explains how to grow a standard fuchsia in a pot:

 Plant hardy varieties in spring or early summer.
 Dig in plenty of well-rotted organic matter before planting, and firm and water in well.
 Add a thick layer of mulch, such as well rotted manure or garden compost, to lock in moisture and feed the plant.
 Water regularly until established.
 Hardy fuchsias suffer if moved, so make sure you’ve picked the perfect spot.